mdsumner/nectar/openstack/create_install_rstudio_openstack.md

 - Install r + rstudio on instance

-- (we’ll use the Tasmania instance default DNS for nginx and certbot)
+- (use instance default DNS for nginx and certbot)

 - Install nginx and configure for reverse proxy to rstudio server